nparcollet/cookie/README.md

 are cached for reuse and will only be rebuilt if there description changes.
 For instance, you will rarely need to recreate the build environment, or the toolchain.

+## Under the hood

+**Bootstrap**
+The first step allow to create a separate environment from your host where all the needed tools are installed at a known version.
+This is basically another linux distro based on Debian.
+Doing so, cookie will always be able to find the host tools it needs, and these tools will be at the expected version with a compliant API.

+**Create**
+Using the various information in cookie, create the recipe that you want to build.
+This include choosing the toolchain, the kernel configuration and the package to include.
+All of this put together is called a target, basically the instanciation of a profile.
+This is a quick operation, simply consisting of creating directories and copying files around.

+**Merge**
+Merging in cookie is the process that consist of ensure the end game image (the one that will be flashed on your device) is up to date in regards with the rules to build it.
+First time you build a target it will be long since nothing exists.
+However, once build, if you modify part of the recipe, the merge will only consist in rebuilding the components that were updated, or taking into account the new options that were selected.

+**MkRedist**
+The last step consist in packaging the result of the merge as needed so that images can be flashed into the target device.
+Often, this means generating a disk image with several partition that can be directly copied on the device drive.

 # DOCUMENTATION

 There is a lot more to cookie than just following the quick start.
 It is highly recommended to read